JohnSnowLabs/johnsnowlabs/docs/en/chatbot/tools.md

 </div><div class="h3-box" markdown="1">

-## NLP Tools
+## Medical Agents
-The NLP Tools feature is a new addition to the Medical Chatbot, providing specialized capabilities for processing medical texts through Natural Language Processing (NLP).
-This feature allows users to access nine distinct state-of-the-art accuracy tools, each designed for specific tasks related to medical data handling and analysis.
-Collectively, these NLP Tools have the ability to extract 261 distinct entity types.
-Additionally, they can assign assertion statuses to these entities and establish complex relationships between them.
+The Medical Agents are a new addition to the Medical Chatbot, providing specialized capabilities for processing medical texts through Natural Language Processing (NLP).
+They allow users to access nine distinct state-of-the-art accuracy tools, each designed for specific tasks related to medical data handling and analysis.
+Collectively, these Medical Agents have the ability to extract **261 distinct entity types**.
+Additionally, they can assign **assertion statuses** to these entities and establish complex **relationships** between them.

 </div><div class="h3-box" markdown="1">